-The German shot stopper made his debut for his new club in a 1-0 win over Werder Bremen in the Bundesliga on 14 August 2011.
+The German shot-stopper made his debut for Bayer Leverkusen in a 1-0 win over Werder Bremen in the Bundesliga on 14 August 2011.

 Bernd became only the third goalkeeper in Bundesliga history to keep clean sheets in his opening three top-flight game.

 He impressed with 10 saves in Leverkusen’s 2-0 loss to Chelsea FC on his Champions League debut on 13 September 2011.